 You should purchase them from the trusted sources (the manufacturers themselves, authorized resellers, etc…), check the packaging, and it’s always wise to reset it no matter what!
 The hardware wallets come with their own and clear instructions for setting up, do not skip any steps, follow their recovery procedure (seed phrase)

 Those hardware wallets serve as a physical layer between you and the ‘virtual world’, in other words, it helps to keep your feet on the ground transferring funds out of your wallet.
 You need to plug the device in your laptop, 1 step to keep unseen hackers away.
 Most of the modern hardware wallet devices support lots of cryptocurrencies.

 3. A paper wallet

 As it’s named, this wallet is…a piece of paper, actually it refers to something which you can write your keys on.
-Therefore exposed to some very ‘traditional’ risks like: getting burnt, getting wet, getting shredded, eaten by a dog?
+Therefore exposed to some very ‘traditional’ risks like getting burnt, getting wet, getting shredded, eaten by a dog?
 Or the ink just faded away…

-It’s classified as a cold wallet, offer pretty high level of security.
+It’s classified as a cold wallet, offers a pretty high level of security.
 All you need to do is keeping those pieces safe.
 In reality, it’s quite challenging to do so, given the fact that more and more people knowing about crypto, while the public and private keys of crypto wallets are quite distinctive.
 Those easily got copied, taken pictures at.
 That’s why I put it after the hardware wallet.

 You might want to take a picture of it yourself and save it on your mobile or laptop 😉 ?
 Please note: This is the absolute worst idea!
 Realize you just turned your cold wallet into a hot one?